 Pull the fabric taught and pin in place.
 Cut out.

-5) cutting out back piece and lining
+5) back piece and lining

 Choose a fabric to use as the back piece.
 I used a pair of recycled denim jeans.
 You can use corduroy, sweater fabric or any woven fabric.
 You only need one backing piece.